St John Ambulance Australia (NSW)

 Provide First Aid is a modular package, with the first half day devoted to Cardio-Pulmonary Resuscitation (CPR), and the first whole day covering the syllabus of Emergency Life Support.
 Those seeking these qualifications can enrol in any of our two-day Provide First Aid classes, marking their enrolment "CPR Only" or "ELS Only", and stay for just that component of the class.
 The appropriate class fees are displayed on our Fees page.

 Emergency Life Support is an appropriate class for Scouts and Guides (generally 11 to 14 years of age) as it covers the material most relevant to them and leads to a National qualification with a currency of three years.
-Candidates under fourteen will need the written approval from a parent giving consent to the teaching of CPR to a person under fourteen.
 See the Emergency Life Support page for more information.
 Adults can also join our Emergency Life Support classes, and parents of Scouts and Guides can accompany their offspring to a class, and gain the skills and qualification for themselves.

 Provide First Aid is the best choice for those fourteen or fifteen years of age.
-Candidates under fourteen can be accepted into the class if they have written approval from a parent giving consent to the teaching of CPR to a person under fourteen.
 Maturity and strength considerations arise also.
 See the Provide First Aid - Two Days page for more information.

 There is a one-day Provide First Aid class called 'PR1', available both as a first class in First Aid or to those updating a previous qualification.
 This involves private study beforehand by completing a work book or e-learning sessions, followed by one full day of assessments without further training.
 Candidates undertaking this class will be provided with the work book or the details required for online access.
 See the Provide First Aid - One Day page.